peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Deprecated.</b> Renamed to ToEFloat.

-Converts this rational number to a binary number and rounds the result to the given precision.
+Converts this rational number to a binary float and rounds that result to the given precision.

 <b>Parameters:</b>

- * <i>ctx</i>: An EContext object.
+ * <i>ctx</i>: An arithmetic context object to control the precision, rounding, and exponent range of the result.
+If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null, in which case the precision is unlimited and no rounding is needed.

-<b>Returns:</b>
+<b>Return Value:</b>

-An arbitrary-precision binary float.
+The value of the rational number, rounded to the given precision.
+Returns not-a-number (NaN) if the context is null and the result can't be exact because it has a nonterminating binary expansion.

 ### ToExtendedFloat